datumbox/VernamVeil/nphash/README.md

 ## Notes

 - If you change the C code in `build.py`, rerun `python build.py` to rebuild the extension.
+Reinstall the package afterwards.
 - If you encounter errors about missing OpenMP or OpenSSL, ensure the development libraries are installed as shown above.